pepers/COMP3004-Ivanhoe/README.md

 ---
 ### Installation / Setup:
 - have the project open in Eclipse
+- make sure the project is using Java 8 (add it to the build path in preferences)
 - navigate to /src/test/resources/
 - right-click on the following files, go to 'Build Path' -> 'Add to Build Path':
   - hamcrest-core-1.3.jar